 - Conduct an asset optimization study.
 Assess how your plant’s assets are being utilized, or underutilized, based on each SKU.
 Periodically, review each SKU and analyze them for asset utilization, production cost, market demand, and profit margin.

 - Is there an opportunity to combine two similar SKUs while satisfying customer demands?
 Can you eliminate a SKU by offering customer incentives to accept a product that you’re producing in larger quantities?
 The cost of the incentives may justify substituting a higher quality product versus shutting down production to accommodate a changeover for a smaller run.

 - Determine your most / least profitable SKUs and set a threshold for eliminating those that may be dragging down profits.

 - Incorporate production scheduling into your plan and review it frequently.
 Can you process extra runs of the same product to save time and money?

 - Consider putting freezes on your production schedule for one or two days to avoid any last-minute customer requests that throw the entire process into disarray.

 - Fewer SKUs mean fewer changeovers.
 Conduct a manufacturing analysis to determine if poorly performing SKUs can be eliminated.

-Consumer and retailer demand for specialty products will continue to increase.
-Maintaining your company’s strategic integrity and profits, while continuing to meet customers’ needs, requires a balance in sales and production.
+Consumer and retailer demand for specialty products will only continue to increase.
+Maintaining your company’s strategic integrity and profits, while continuing to meet customers’ needs, requires a strategic balance in sales and production.

 To learn more about setting up a processing line to most efficiently manage multiple SKUs, email me at email@example.com.